ChefMooon/different-doors/README.md

     - Shift-Right click with a Pickaxe to change
     - Both styles can be crafted
 - A redstone signal can be used to open/close
+- Iron doors can only be opened with redstone
 - Can be waterlogged

 <details>